Ni Ketut Mahadewi Istarani

 Ni Ketut Mahadewi Istarani (born 12 September 1994) is an Indonesian badminton player specializing in doubles, from PB.
 Jaya Raya Suryanaga Surabaya she later affiliated with Djarum club.
-She was the women's doubles bronze medalist at the 2015 Southeast Asian Games with her partner Anggia Shitta Awanda.
+She was the women's doubles bronze medalist at the 2015 SEA Games with her partner Anggia Shitta Awanda.
 She announced her retirement from the international badminton tournament on 11 June 2022.

 Personal life

 She is of Balinese origin.
 Her name is from the Balinese naming system.
 Ni refers to "female" and Ketut means she is the fourth child of the family.
 Her given name is Mahadewi Istirani.
 She was born in Bengkel Kawan village, Kediri, Tabanan Regency.